 The Geography Program is part of the Department of Political Science and Geography.
-Many students enroll in one of two introductory courses, Cultural Geography and World Regional Geography, as well as Introduction to Anthropology, to help fulfill the social science component of the General Education Requirement.
+Many students enroll in one of two introductory courses, Cultural Geography and World Regional Geography to help fulfill the social science component of the General Education Requirement.

 MINOR AND COLLATERALS IN GEOGRAPHY